My Approach to Helping

 More Info About My Practice

 I am also a certified grief counselor from The American Academy of Grief Counseling (AAGC) through the American Institute of Health Care Professionals (AIHCP).
 As a grief counselor, I take a non-traditional approach to helping people cope with grief.
 Grieving is an individual process and each person's timeline is different.
-Dr. Jason helps people understand and grieve at their own pace.
+I help people understand and grieve at their own pace.

 Specific Issue(s) I'm Skilled at Helping With